IR35 and the private sector

 • Recent high-profile cases in the tax tribunal demonstrate how subtle differences may change the outcome of the determination: see Christa Ackroyd Media Ltd v HMRC [2018] UKFTT 69 and Albatel Ltd v HMRC [2019] UKFTT 195.

-WHAT SHOULD WE DO TO PREPARE?
+WHAT SHOULD WE DO?

-• Review your contracts with any intermediaries (whether that’s a limited company contractor or umbrella or someone else) and make sure they refer to the new regime (even if it’s a simple ‘if required by law’ rather than the actual name of the legislation).
+• Review your contracts with any intermediaries (whether that’s a limited company contractor or umbrella or someone else) and make sure they refer to the regime (even if it’s a simple ‘if required by law’ rather than the actual name of the legislation).

 • Assess your contracting needs in the near future.
 Is it time to review how they work with contractors?
 Should any of these contractors be brought in-house and become employees instead?

 • If you decide to do this, ask the contractor to waive any contractual claims they have against the company and its employees to at least reduce your potential exposure.
 Only a settlement agreement will constitute a valid waiver of employment claims but that needs to be considered carefully and commercially.
-Also, try to get a clean break between ending the consultancy agreement and any new employment.
+Also, try to get a clean break between ending the consultancy agreement and any employment.